Followers

 Gen Braddock

-Because the war began over a dispute about the western boundaries of British North America, Britain's primary objective was to secure the French forts near the Ohio River.
-In the summer of 1755, General Edward Braddock, the newly appointed commander-in-chief of the British Army in America, decided to personally lead the main effort against the Ohio Country with a column of about 2,100 men.
-He had two regular line regiments, the 44th and 48th (approximately 1,350 men), along with about 500 colonial troops and militiamen.
-To capture the forts, he brought some artillery and other support personnel, including engineers and artificers.
-Braddock, a confident if not arrogant Scotsman, believed he could seize Fort Duquesne (today's Pittsburgh) with little difficulty.
-He planned to then move north to capture the other French forts, eventually reaching Fort Niagara.
-Two additional campaigns were planned to push directly north into French Quebec, but this was to be the primary effort.
+Because the war started over a dispute about the western boundaries of British North America, Britain's main goal was to secure the French forts near the Ohio River.
+In summer 1755, General Edward Braddock, the newly appointed commander-in-chief of the British Army in America, decided to personally lead the main effort against the Ohio Country with about 2,100 men.
+He had two regular line regiments, the 44th and 48th (around 1,350 men), along with about 500 colonial troops and militiamen.

 The Western Theater of Operations